List of United States Navy losses in World War II: Submarine chasers (PC/SC)

+Eight submarine chasers were lost due to enemy action.
+All others were lost in accidents.

 Patrol torpedo boats (PT)

+24 PT boats were destroyed by enemy action.
 20 PT boats were destroyed by grounding, another 9 were sunk by friendly fire and 10 more were lost due to other accidents.
+4 PT boats were destroyed to prevent capture (aside from those which were grounded and then destroyed to prevent capture).

 District patrol vessels (YP)

-Only two YPs were lost due to enemy action.
-All others were lost due to accidents.
+Only four YPs were lost due to enemy action.
+Almost all others lost were due to accidents.